 Points to consider before you choose

-- How much do you value John Lewis' investment into quality UK-based customer and technical support?
+How much do you value freephone UK-based customer support?

 It's always good to know upfront what you'll get when signing up with an ISP so you know what you can enjoy for free, or to budget for any extras you may want.

-- Free wireless router - New customers with John Lewis Broadband get a free inclusive wireless router to help them manage their connections.
-ADSL broadband customers will receive a Technicolour TG582 router with wireless ‘N’ technology to give a better wi-fi signal in your home with less interference from other devices, as well as a firewall, wireless security, and 4 ethernet ports.
-Fibre broadband customers will instead receive a Netgear N150 WNR1000 router with wireless ‘N’ technology, a double firewall, wireless security, optional parental controls, and 5 ethernet ports.
+Free wireless router - New customers with John Lewis Broadband get a free inclusive wireless router to help them manage their connections.
+Standard broadband customers get a Netgear N150 WNR1000 router with wireless ‘N’ technology, a double firewall, wireless security, optional parental controls, and 5 ethernet ports.
+Fibre users get the more high-end ZyXEL VMG8924 router.
+This is AC-rated and has dual-band support, meaning faster speeds and stronger connections over distance.
+There's also the firewall, security and other features.
+If you prefer, you can use your own router instead.

 What are the benefits of John Lewis Broadband?